The body of a code template may contain:

 $SELEND$ variables, but if you need to change some parts of the inserted code, you will be able to do so only by going back and editing it.

 In contrast, editable variables will expose the fields that may need to be changed and, often, reasonable choices will be suggested for them by the underlying macros.
 As you are getting acquainted with JetBrains Rider, you will see that many of its predefined templates have editable variables.
-You can also study Creating and Editing Templates section to learn how to create and edit custom templates with editable variables.
+You can also study Create and Edit Templates section to learn how to create and edit custom templates with editable variables.

 For example, a well-designed template for iteration over all elements of a container will use editable variables to allow you choosing: